RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 ### Customize user input

 Teams AI library allows you to augment the prompt sent to LLM by including the user inputs.
 When including user inputs, you need to specify it in a prompt configuration file by setting `completion.include_input` to `true` in `src/prompts/chat/config.json`.
-You can alos optionally configure the maximum number of user input tokens in `src/prompts/chat/config.json` by changing `completion.max_input_tokens`.
-The default token is 2048.
+You can also optionally configure the maximum number of user input tokens in `src/prompts/chat/config.json` by changing `completion.max_input_tokens`.
+This is useful when you want to limit the length of user inputs to avoid token limit exceeded.

 > [!Important]
-> Note that the configuration properties in the file do not include all the possible configurations.
+> Note that the configuration properties in the file may not include all the possible configurations.
 To learn more about the description of each configuration and all the supported configurations see the [PromptTemplatConfig](https://github.com/microsoft/teams-ai/blob/2d43f5ca5b3bf27844f760663641741cae4a3243/js/packages/teams-ai/src/prompts/PromptTemplate.ts#L46C18-L46C39) Typescript interface.

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>